ngageoint/hootenanny-ui/CONTRIBUTING.md

 The words in brackets, for example `{name}`, should not be translated into a new language: it's replaced with a place name when iD presents the text.
-So a French translation of `Couldn't locate a place named '{name}'` would look like `Impossible de localiser l'endroit nommé '{name}'`.
+So a French translations of `Couldn't locate a place named '{name}'` would look like `Impossible de localiser l'endroit nommé '{name}'`.

 The translations for presets consist of the names of presets, labels for